StevenLwcz/StevenLwcz.github.io/_posts/2022-03-23-Vector-Registers-in-GDB-and-New-Register-Window.md

 ```shell
 $ gdb -q ./blog5
 ```
 ```shell
 (gdb) s
 [Press Return 6 times to repeat]
 ```
 ![Vector Register Window](/images/TuiWindow5.png)

-To change `v0` from showing unsigned to signed and since there are no other gdb commands which begin with v:
+Change `v0` from showing unsigned to signed and since there are no other gdb commands which begin with v:
 ```shell
 (gdb) v v0.b.u
 ```
-And use the `/x` option to show a register to show in hex.
-Repeat without the `/x` option to go back to normal.
+Use the `/x` option to show a register in hex.
+Repeat withoushow t the `/x` option to go back to normal.
 ```shell
 (gdb) v /x v0.b.u
 ```